 Mery is survived by her beloved husband Steven A. Sokal; her sister Laurie Seeman of New City; her sister-in-law Anne Sokal; her brother-in-law James Sokal (Diane); her niece Nell Skoda; and her nephew Jonas Skoda.

-A memorial service will be held in September at a time to be determined.
-Arrangements have been entrusted to the Hans Funeral Home, Albany.
+A memorial service will be held on Friday, September 17th in the Hans Funeral Home, 1088 Western Ave., Albany at 3:00 p.m.
+Relatives and friends are invited, and may call at the funeral home prior to the service from 1-3 p.m.
 The family suggests memorial contributions to The Adirondack Center for Loon Conservation, PO Box 195, Ray Brook, NY 12977.
 To leave a message of condolence for the family, or find updated service information, please visit www.HansFuneralHome.com .